The Park Club (1889) - Park Golf Club (1898) - Hydewood Country Club (1915)

-Twin Brooks Country Club has a long and storied history, which can be traced through a change in location and several names changes.
-The club began as an outgrowth of the Park Club of Plainfield, which was founded in 1890.
+Watchung Valley Golf Club has a long and storied history, which can be traced through a change in location and several names changes.
+The club began as an outgrowth of the Park Club of Plainfield, which was founded in 1889.
 The Park Club was a hub of social activity on the north side of the bustling and prosperous city of Plainfield.
 A group of Park Club members first organized themselves into a subset of the Park Club for the purpose of playing golf in 1892.
 In 1895, this group of Park Club members set about developing a golf course on a piece of property owned by Park Club member Louis K. Hyde near the base of the First Watchung Mountain in North Plainfield.

 The early 1920’s would prove a difficult time for the newly-renamed Hydewood Country Club.
 The club faced an existential crisis when the State of New Jersey condemned a portion of the club’s property for the construction of Route 29 (now US-22), the road to the newly-constructed Holland Tunnel.
 The club would either have to find a new location or fold.
 The membership persevered and the members chose the former and selected a site on the other side of the ridgeline.

-In approximately 1924, the club purchased the Ackor dairy farm in what is now the Borough of Watchung.
+In 1925, the club purchased the Cooley dairy farm in what is now the Borough of Watchung.
 The farm was nestled along the south-facing ridgeline of the Second Watchung Mountain.
 The site’s undulating topography and stunning panoramic vistas made it uniquely suited to produce a top course.
 The club called upon golf architect Seth Raynor to design the course.
 Raynor completed the routing, but sadly died before the course could be constructed.
-The membership retained Plainfield Country Club professional Marty O’Loughlin to complete the work.
+The membership retained Plainfield Country Club professional Marty O’Loughlin to superintend construction of the course.

 O’Loughlin was a natural choice.
-Hydewood (and, earlier, Park Golf Club) had maintained a friendly rivalry with Plainfield Country Club since Hydewood’s inception.
-The two clubs played an annual match against one another dating to 1899 and a reciprocal relationship existed.
-When Donald Ross departed Plainfield Country Club prior to the completion of his major renovation of the course, O’Loughlin supervised the work on the last few holes.
+Hydewood (and, earlier, Park Golf Club) had maintained a friendly rivalry with Plainfield Country Club since the club’s inception.
+The two clubs played an annual match against one another dating to 1899 and an informal reciprocal relationship existed.
+When Donald Ross departed Plainfield Country Club prior to the completion of his major renovation of Plainfield Country Club’s course, O’Loughlin supervised the work on the last few holes.
 Moreover, O’Loughlin was familiar with Raynor’s unique design style as his greatest professional victory came in the 1922 Met Open contested at Lido Golf Club on Long Island, a course designed by Raynor and C.B.
 Macdonald.
 Under O’Loughlin’s guidance, the first 9 holes (more or less today’s back 9) were constructed shortly after Raynor’s death in 1926 and opened on May 7, 1927.

-Construction on the second 9 holes at what was by then known as Watchung Valley Country Club began in 1929.
-The work was carried out by Percy M. Beckett under the supervision of O’Loughlin.
-Beckett made numerous changes to the original plan and rerouted two holes.
-However, the core of the Raynor routing remained intact and Twin Brooks boasts many fine versions of Ranyor’s famous interpretations of classic holes of the British Isles.
+Construction on the second 9 holes at what was by then known as Watchung Valley Country Club began in 1929 and was carried out by Percy M. Beckett under O’Loughlin’s supervision.
+The core of the Raynor routing remained intact and the club boasts many fine versions of Ranyor’s famous interpretations of classic holes of the British Isles.

 Newspapers showered praise on the new course both for its beauty and championship layout.
-One called it “the nearest thing to Baltusrol.”
+One article called it “the nearest thing to Baltusrol.”
 Another called it a course to “rival any layout in the state.”
 One thing was certain.
-From its inception, Twin Brooks has been viewed as an exceptional course.
+From its inception, critics have viewed Watchung Valley as an exceptional course.

 By 1936, the club teetered on the edge of insolvency.
 A group of members banded together to purchase the existing debt from the bank and renamed the club "Watchung Valley Country Club."
 A few strong years followed.
-However, by 1943, the Second World War had taken its toll on the club’s membership and Twin Brooks, like so many clubs at the time, was in serious financial difficulty.
+However, by 1943, the Second World War had taken its toll on membership and the club, like so many others at the time, was in serious financial difficulty.
 Into the picture stepped David Cronheim, a successful realtor from Newark.
 Cronheim was an avid golfer who immediately saw the potential in the course.
-He purchased the club in 1944 and would be its steward until his death in 1959.
+He purchased the club and would be its steward until his death in 1959.

 After his death and under the leadership of his two children - Robert D. Cronheim and Ruth Sampson – Twin Brooks continued to grow and prosper.
 The course was lengthened, the 8th hole was entirely rebuilt to accommodate a driving range, and the clubhouse was substantially rebuilt.
-In the early 2001, the club hired golf course architect Tom Devane to renovate holes #1, #3, #10.
+In 2001, the club hired golf course architect Tom Devane to renovate holes #1, #3, #10.
 Devane’s work helped improve the playability of several holes where steep grades made the existing greens unsuitable for modern greenspeeds and raised the 10th green higher above the level of its adjacent creek to address persistent flooding concerns.